kbro237/kbro237.github.io/_posts/2018-01-29-how-this-site-is-built.md

 For now 'microblog' posts, which you can think of like Tweets, don't show up in the main JSON/RSS feed or on the homepage.
 Instead, they live on the [Microblog](/microblog) part of my site.
 To get that set up, I relied heavily on excellent posts by [Tim Smith](https://brightlycolored.org/2017/02/creating-a-microblog-with-jekyll/), [Ross Kimes](http://rosskimes.net/2018/01/microblog/), and [Kirby Turner](https://www.thecave.com/2017/04/21/how-i-post-to-my-jekyll-site-using-my-iphone/).
 You make fewer mistakes when you stand on the shoulders of others.

+**Update:** I'm now putting my microblog posts into the same stream as my blog posts.
+This required some pretty major changes to the structure of the site since my plugin options are limited on Github Pages.
+You can now subscribe to full posts, microblog posts, or both.